ax-platform/ax-agent-studio/CONTRIBUTING.md

 - Best practices for production deployment

 **Where:**
-- README.md - Getting started
+- README.md - Getting started and developer docs
-- CLAUDE.md - Developer docs
-- ARCHITECTURE.md - System design
 - Examples in `examples/` folder (create it!)

 ### 5. Creating Example Agents